 Schools and Day Cares

-Kids are notorious for spreading germs throughout the winter season, and the flu is typically one of the bigger seasonal wellness culprits.
+Kids are notorious for spreading germs throughout the winter season.

 “The chances of your picking up the flu are greater because children are the great distributors of the influenza virus,” Dr. William Schaffner, an infectious disease specialist at Vanderbilt University Medical Center told Weather.com.
 “They exhale larger amounts of virus and they are able to transmit the virus for even longer periods than adults.”